Deep Learning-Based Site-Specific Channel Modeling and Inference: Valuation And Analysis

 \subsection{Complexity Analysis}

 To evaluate the feasibility of deploying the proposed model for practical site-specific channel modeling, the inference pipeline is decoupled into offline satellite image processing and online channel prediction to analyze its computational complexity and inference speed.
 During the offline phase, extracting multi-scale satellite images and semantic masks incurs a computational complexity of approximately 63.6 GFLOPs per sample, with an average processing time of 190 ms per sample.
 In the online inference phase, the model leverages these offline features to dynamically track and predict channel parameters, requiring a computational load of 25.7 GFLOPs.
-Evaluated on an NVIDIA RTX 5080 GPU, this translates to an inference time of 7 ms per sequence.
+Evaluated on a hardware platform equipped with an Intel Core Ultra 9 275HX CPU and an NVIDIA RTX 5080 GPU, this translates to an inference time of 7 ms per sequence.
 Even on general-purpose computing platforms lacking GPU acceleration, the lightweight nature of the online temporal tracking ensures highly efficient execution, thereby corroborating the proposed model's potential for deployment in real-world communication scenarios.